SpencerLong0624/Split/README.md

 1. You can search for a bill, filter bills and add new friends in your account.
 Search for friends using their email.

 ### Create a new Bill
-1. To create a new bill, pick one friend as a Bill Payer and other as bill owers <br/>
+1. To create a new bill, pick one friend as a Bill Payer and other as bill owers.
+If you made a mistake, you can swipe on the person's name to delete them from the list of friends added to the bill. <br/>
 2. Swipe left to edit or delete an item <br/>
 <img width="200" alt="Screenshot 2022-12-08 at 8 50 33 PM" src="https://user-images.githubusercontent.com/54990502/206608537-276baac7-ca3c-44fa-8f36-fa300f93bd6b.png">